Metrication: Overview

 The metrication process can take years to implement and complete: for instance, Guyana adopted the metric system in 2002 and was only able to make it mandatory in local trade 2017 after the metric system was fully adopted in schools.
 Antigua and Barbuda, also officially metric, is moving slowly in its metrication process, with a new push in 2011 for all government agencies to convert by 2013 and the entire country to use the metric system by the first quarter of 2015.
 Other metric Caribbean countries, such as Saint Lucia officially metric 2000, are still in the process toward full conversion.

-The United Kingdom has officially embraced a dual measurement system.
-The United Kingdom as of 2007 halted its metrication process, and retain imperial units of the mile and yard in road markings, pints for returnable milk containers, and (with Ireland) for the pint for draught beer and cider sold in pubs.
-Throughout the 1990s, the European Commission helped accelerate the metrication process for member states, for the implemented the Units of Measure Directive to promote trade.
-This acceleration caused public backlash in the United Kingdom, and in 2007 the United Kingdom announced that it had secured permanent exemptions listed above and, to appease British public opinion and to facilitate trade with the United States, the option to include imperials units alongside metric units could continue indefinitely.
+Other countries have begun the process but chosen not to finish it.
+The United Kingdom, for example, began metricating in 1965, but in 1979 the government decided against any further compulsory conversion.
+Metric units are now the primary legal units for trade, but imperial units are still used on road signs and for draught beer, and may be shown alongside metric units in shops.
+After a public consultation, the government confirmed in 2023 that it would keep these rules unchanged.

 The United Kingdom and the United States face ongoing resistance toward metrication, which may be partially rooted in a belief that their cultural identity is intertwined with the traditional measurement systems they historically have used.
-This has resulted in a review of mandatory sales and trade of metric units by the UK government.
-The outcome of this review with over 100 000 respondents was that a majority had limited or no appetite for increased use of imperial measures.